The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-2/lesson-1-types_values_operators/type-coercion.md

 }
 ```

-In this example, we use automatic coercion to let us check to see if the `name` variable holds an empty string before deciding what to print:
+In this example, we use automatic coercion to let us check to see if the `name` variable holds a falsey value before printing the name.

 ```js
 let name = prompt("what is your name?");